JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2026.md

 and to <path>build.gradle.kts</path>: `bundledModule("intellij.libraries.jna")`.
 A plugin that ships its own JNA jars is not affected.

+Consider this a chance to stop using JNA.
+Plugins for 2026.2 and later target Java 25, where the [Foreign Function and Memory API](https://docs.oracle.com/en/java/javase/25/core/foreign-function-and-memory-api.html) (`java.lang.foreign`) is final.
+The IDE runs with `--enable-native-access=ALL-UNNAMED`, so plugin code can call native functions through FFM without a warning.
+The platform itself migrated its native bindings from JNA to FFM in 2026.3.

 `com.intellij.jna.JnaLoader.load(Logger)` method parameter `Logger` removed : Use `load()`.
 The class moved from `intellij.platform.util` to the `intellij.libraries.jna` module, so declare the dependency described above.